 Found in the heart of Glasgow’s nightlife scene on Sauchiehall Street, and next door to each other, are three dive bars – Nice N Sleazy, Box and Broadcast.
 Each are renowned for their calendar of diverse music events.
 Check out nicensleazy.com, boxglasgow.co.uk and broadcastglasgow.com to find out what’s on.

 Many of Glasgow’s much-loved parks play host to music events throughout the summer months.

 - Nestled amongst the greenery of Kelvingrove Park, Kelvingrove Bandstand and Amphitheatre is a beautiful outdoor venue.
 It hosts performances from Glasgow Mela, Scotland's biggest free multicultural festival, and the annual Glasgow Summer Nights Festival.

-- Glasgow Green, the city’s oldest park, hosts the Scottish pop and indie festival TRNSMT, the World Pipe Band Championships and BBC Proms in the Park every year.
+- Glasgow Green hosts the Scottish rock, pop and indie festival TRNSMT, the World Pipe Band Championships and BBC Proms in the Park every year.

 Visit the Glasgow City Council website to find out more about the city’s parks or head to the event websites for more info.